When it comes to creating great content, every word counts

 There are whole books written on SEO, and it would take years to properly explain all the twists and turns.
 Our recommendation is to do some reading and apply what you learn to your site.
-The Moz.com Beginner’s Guide to SEO is a great place to start, as it uses a really clear step-by-step approach to walk you through the basics.
+We’ve put together an SEO guide to help you out, and the Moz.com Beginner’s Guide to SEO is also a great place to start as it uses a really clear step-by-step approach to walk you through the basics.

 Great content is thought-provoking